DuendeInexistente/Cirque/ShortStories/stars.md

      + **Addendum**: Taint-type beasts seem to have been involved.
      + **Addendum**: Descriptions of involved pegasi have a degree of coincidence with Equestrian weather manipulation.
          * **Addendum**: Citizen Lettuce Leaf was not reported to be acknowledgeable regarding weather manipulation.
-         * **Decision**: Recollect more information regarding the pegasus involved in the destruction of Arabesco.
+         * **Decision**: Recollect more data regarding the pegasus involved in the destruction of Arabesco.
      + **Decision**: Request Citizen Chundra, Citizen Cypress, and pilgrims for verifiable data if or when they visit.
      + **Decision**: Inform Yellow_Unit of this development.
 Compare compiled data.
  - ***Fact***: Citizen Sliver has not yet returned with the promised data.